gboehl/dynare/doc/manual/source/reporting.rst

         Whether or not to write a CSV file containing the data displayed in the table.
 The file will be saved in the directory specified by :opt:`tableDirName <tableDirName,
-        STRING>` with the same base name as specified by :opt:`tableName <tableName, STRING>` with the ending
+        FILENAME>` with the same base name as specified by :opt:`tableName <tableName, STRING>` with the ending
         ``.csv``.
 Default: ``false``.